Philippine folk music: Indigenous Philippine music

-The music of the Philippines' many Indigenous People groups are associated with the various occasions which shape life in indigenous communities, including day to day activities as well as major life-events which typically include "birth, initiation and graduation ceremonies; courtship and marriage; death and funeral rites; hunting, fishing, planting and harvest; healing and various forms of armed conflicts."
+The music of the Philippines' many Indigenous peoples are associated with the various occasions that shape life in indigenous communities, including day-to-day activities as well as major life-events, which typically include "birth, initiation and graduation ceremonies; courtship and marriage; death and funeral rites; hunting, fishing, planting and harvest; healing and various forms of armed conflicts."

-Ethnomusicologists such as Ramon Santos note that indigenous Philippine music forms closely related to the cultural traditions of Southeast Asia.
-And since indigenous Philippine music is typically transmitted orally within the community, Santos refers to the indigenous Philippine music repertoire as part of "Asiatic oral traditions."
+Ethnomusicologists such as Ramon Santos note that Indigenous Philippine music forms closely related to the cultural traditions of Southeast Asia.
+And since Indigenous Philippine music is typically transmitted orally within the community, Santos refers to the Indigenous Philippine music repertoire as part of "Asiatic oral traditions."

 Santos also notes that the majority of these musical performances involve "the participation of the community or audience" and with "dancing and some form of physical movement."
 The notable exception is in instances of solo playing or small group singing, which do not necessarily involve much physical movement.

-Spanish-infuenced traditional music
+Spanish-influenced traditional music

-Aside from the music of Indigenous People groups, another major Philippine folk music tradition is the "Spanish influenced” tradition associated with the Philippines' lowland majority peoples.
+Aside from the music of Indigenous peoples, another major Philippine folk music tradition is the "Spanish influenced" tradition associated with the Philippines' lowland majority peoples.

 Some of these musical forms, notably the metrical romances, were introduced during the Philippines' Spanish period of rule, and later adopted and adapted by local artists.
 Others are "syncretic and hybrid forms" - such as the subli and sanghiyang - which were assimilated from Western religious traditions.
-Yet others are westernized versions of tunes dating to the Philippine precolonial period, with notable examples including "planting songs, children’ s play songs, lullabies, love songs and serenades."
+Yet others are westernized versions of tunes dating to the Philippine precolonial period, with notable examples including "planting songs, children's play songs, lullabies, love songs and serenades."

 Due to the cultural dominance of the Philippines' lowland majority peoples, these westernized lowland traditions often monopolizes the label of "Philippine folk music."

 American-influenced traditional music

-The Philippines' Americal colonial period, which lasted from 1898 to 1946, saw another period of transformation in Philippine music.
-Santos notes that much of Filipino art music, popular music, as well as semi classical music predominantly fall under this repertoire.
+The Philippines' American colonial period, which lasted from 1898 to 1946, saw another period of transformation in Philippine music.
+Santos notes that much of Filipino art music, popular music, as well as semi-classical music predominantly fall under this repertoire.

 Many of the developments during this period were influenced by the formal training received by musicians from music schools established in the early days of the American colonial regime.
 Earlier musical forms evolved further, as was the case of the Kundiman, which was widely adapted as an art song, further differentiating it from its predecessor, the Kumintang.